 Tropical Climate Update

-Madden–Julian Oscillation strengthens over the Indian Ocean
+Madden–Julian Oscillation in western Indian Ocean

 Read more about the Madden–Julian Oscillation